-Join Dr. Moose (and frequently Dr. Nessie) on Mondays at 8 am and Thursdays at 4 pm for “Get Mov’in with Moose”…..a 3-mile walk around the Auburn campus.
-For the Fall 2019 semester, Dr. Moose will start his walks during the first week of classes.
+Join Dr. Moose (and frequently Dr. Nessie) on Mondays at 8 am for “Get Mov’in with Moose”…..a 3-mile walk around the Auburn campus.
+When the weather cools, walks will also occur at 4 pm on Thursdays.
+For the Fall 2020 semester, Dr. Moose will start his walks during the second week of classes.
 During summer semesters, Dr. Moose will usually only be Mov’in on Mondays at 7 am.
 He starts earlier to beat the summer heat.
-You can find Dr. Moose and a couple of his Student Counseling & Psychological Services handlers on the concourse outside the Student Center’s Starbucks.
-Dr. Moose knows how effective exercise can be in positively affecting mental health.
-When Dr. Moose is mov’in, he’s a happy, happy dog.
-You’ll also have the opportunity to pet his very soft ears!
+You can find Dr. Moose or Dr. Nessie and a couple of their Student Counseling & Psychological Services handlers on the concourse outside the Student Center’s Starbucks.
+Drs.
+Moose and Nessie know that exercise positive affects mental health.
+When Dr. Moose and Dr. Nessie are mov’in, they are happy, happy dogs.
+Masks and physical distancing are required.

 Drs.
 Moose and Nessie are often available for outreach events on campus.
 They are limited on the number of outreach events that they can do after 5 pm.
 If you are interested in scheduling Moose or Nessie for an event on campus, please call the counseling center at (334) 844-5123 to check for availability.
 Drs.
 Moose and Nessie and his handlers require at least 2 weeks notice to schedule an outreach presentation.